bridgetregan/bridgetregan/README.md

 ## Current Projects

 ### 🏛️ The Observatory
 A living career research project exploring organizational analysis, competency mapping, systems thinking, and evidence-based professional development.
+The Observatory serves as both a personal knowledge base and a framework for continuous professional growth.

 ### 📊 Maternal Health Outcomes Analysis
 Exploring factors associated with maternal health outcomes across U.S. states using public health data and statistical analysis.